Most gardeners know that slugs and snails can be serious pests. They can cause damage to tender plants, flowers, and vegetables [1, 2].

 11. Slug Collars

-Another tool that you can use to keep these pests away from your plants is slug collars.
+Another tool you can use to keep these pests away from your plants is a slug collar.

 You can put these barriers around individual plants.
 They will keep slugs and snails away.

 These collars are beneficial for young or vulnerable plants.
-Moreover, they are reusable, and you can adjust them to fit various plants.
+Moreover, they are reusable and adjustable to fit a variety of plants.

-You can buy these on marketplaces like Amazon.
+You can buy these in marketplaces like Amazon.

 12. Table Salt